Medical Malpractice & Hospital Negligence Lawyer

 Medical malpractice occurs when doctors, nurses, aides, assistants, and other medical workers provide substandard treatment to a patient.
 This can occur due to procedural mistakes, carelessness, or other professional failings.
-According to the National Academy of Sciences, approximately 98,000 Americans die from medical mistakes each year.
+According to the National Academy of Sciences, approximately 98,000 Americans die from medical misconduct and mistakes each year.
 Hundreds of thousands of others are injured annually as result of preventable mistreatment.
 For the most up to date statistics for 2015 concerning the number of medical malpractice claims, visit The National Practitioner Data Bank.

-How Do you Know If You’ve Suffered Medical Malpractice?
+How Do You Know If You’ve Suffered Medical Misconduct?

 The determination of whether a medical professional has met the standard of care is based on a comparison to other professionals in the same field and the same geographical region.
 Would other doctors in this part of the country have acted in the same way as your doctor did in the circumstances?
 Answering this question is the crux of medical malpractice lawsuits.
 That is why these suits rely on expert witnesses who can explain to a jury whether or not your doctor acted in accord with other competent medical professionals.
-This is also what makes medical malpractice a complex area of practice for hospital malpractice lawyers.
+This is also what makes medical malpractice and negligence a complex area of practice for hospital malpractice lawyers.
 Medical malpractice attorneys practicing in this area not only need the appropriate legal knowledge necessary to pursue any legal claim, they also require an understanding of the medicine involved in the situation, and must have the ability to retain the necessary experts needed to opine that medical negligence took place.